-Mil Máscaras along with El Santo became one of the few wrestlers allowed to work for rival promotions within Mexico like EMLL and UWA and the same in other countries like the U.S. where he worked NWA territories and in the northeast for the WWWF when it had broken off on its own.
-Máscaras worked independent his whole career and has remained a timeless and enduring wrestling icon who has forever signified clean living and a technical rule-abiding wrestling style.
+Mil Máscaras, along with El Santo, became one of the few wrestlers allowed to work for rival promotions within Mexico like EMLL and UWA and the same in other countries like the U.S. where he worked NWA territories and in the northeast for the WWWF when it had broken off on its own.
+Máscaras worked his whole career independently and has remained a timeless and enduring wrestling icon who has forever signified clean living and a technical rule-abiding wrestling style.
 His brothers competed as Dos Caras and Sicodelico.
-His nephew is “El Patron” Alberto Del Rio who before his stint in WWE, competed under the name Dos Caras Jr. Sicodelico Jr. is also his nephew and competed for WWE in 2009.
+His nephew is “El Patron” Alberto Del Rio, who, before his stint in WWE, competed under the name Dos Caras Jr. Sicodelico Jr. is also his nephew and competed for WWE in 2009.

 No Yob! and Other Accounts of Mil Máscaras Being a Pain in the Butt